tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

 This works, but there is one big issue with it that most people learn the hard way.
 If the schema of the source table that the view is selecting from changes, the view will NOT automatically update to include those changes.

-For example, let’s create a simple table with some data and a view over it (because we are using really simple code, I’m not going format visually the way I normally do).
+For example, let's create a simple table with some data and a view over it (because we are using really simple code, I'm not going format visually the way I normally do).

 sql
 CREATE TABLE tblViewExample (col1 INT NULL);